wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>70.
 Teachings of the Snake</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Preserved in a giant snake's molt.
 Turquoise mosaic cover.*
 - You can crawl as fast as you can run without using your arms.
 - Each time you study this book, you can molt your skin.
-Remove all wounds and scars you dont want.
+Remove all wounds and scars you don’t want.
 - Roll 1D4, you gain the following spell: 1.
 [Bestow Snake Aspect](/2020/11/12/bestow-aspect/), 2.
 [Shuffle the Mortal Coils](/2020/11/13/shuffle-the-mortal-coils/), 3.
 [The Snake Allure](/2020/11/12/animal-allure/), 4.
 [Venomous Fangs](/2020/11/12/venomous-fangs/)
 ###### *From Unlawful Games's [Snake Wizard](http://unlawfulgames.blogspot.com/2018/05/osr-snake-wizard.html)!*
 </details>